RESPIRATORY DISEASE

 List the etiologic agents of lobar pneumonia, the classic stages in its progression, the major complications, and those at risk for each form.

 Describe the anatomic pathology, pathophysiology, and clinical picture of the "idiopathic pulmonary fibrosis" family of diseases.
-Identify "Hamman-Rich" syndrome, and mention its likely cause.
+Identify the most important members, and mention how we distinguish them and some of the causes.

 Define sarcoidosis, and describe a typical sarcoidosis patient.
 Explain the usual effects of sarcoidosis on the lungs, skin, and eyes.
 Mention the serious consequences of untreated sarcoidosis.
 Describe the histology, and give a differential diagnosis for a granuloma found on biopsy.
 Explain how sarcoidosis causes abnormalities of calcium metabolism.
 Recognize the Kveim test as of limited usefulness.
 Tell how to make the diagnosis of sarcoidosis, and how to treat sarcoid patients.